 The study suggests that this increase in fatigue often leads to an abrupt decline in performance, as well as difficulty sleeping.
 According to the study, if you often find yourself waking up in the middle of the night due to your own excess movement, you may be overtrained.

-The National Sleep Foundation recommends eating a combination of protein and complex carbs, such as peanut butter and toast, a few minutes before bed.
+Research on the effects of nutrition and sleep in athletes suggests eating a combination of protein and complex carbs, such as peanut butter and toast, a few minutes before bed.
 This combination creates the amino acid, Tryptophan, which increases sleepiness.

 Additionally, protein doesn’t break down quickly like carbohydrates and will sustain your body through the night, as long as you don’t over do it.
 A six ounce steak might be a bit much to digest but a handful of almonds could do the trick.